lfcj/EssentialFeed/LeadEssentialsSummary.md

         	We implement a test for all the cases and land on finally testing sucessful situations.
         	Important here is to take into account that comparing classes compares the pointers, not the values.
 In the case of the URL Loading System, when we pass a response through the `URLProtocol`, the system copies it into another instance, so the pointers are different.

-#### 9. Randomizing & Parallelizing Tests, Code Coverage, Testing in Integration with the Backend, and Automating a Continuous Integration (CI) Pipeline (next)
+#### 9. Randomizing & Parallelizing Tests, Code Coverage, Testing in Integration with the Backend, and Automating a Continuous Integration (CI) Pipeline

 -   Extra testing configurations (running tests in random order, parallelizing test execution and gathering code coverage)
     -   By running tests in random order we find order dependencies in our test suite.